jbettmann/meet/README.md

 **Scenario 1: When user hasn’t searched for a city, show upcoming events from all cities.** <br/>
 Given user hasn’t search for any city<br/>
-When the user opens the app
+When the user opens the app<br/>
-Then the user should see a list of all upcoming events
+Then the user should see a list of all upcoming events<br/>

-**Scenario 2: User should see a list of suggestions when they search for a city.:**
+**Scenario 2: User should see a list of suggestions when they search for a city.:**<br/>
-Given the main page is open
+Given the main page is open<br/>
-When user starts typing in the city textbook
+When user starts typing in the city textbook<br/>
-Then the user should see a list of cites (suggestions) that match why they’ve typed
+Then the user should see a list of cites (suggestions) that match why they’ve typed<br/>

-**Scenario 3: User can select a city from the suggested list:**
+**Scenario 3: User can select a city from the suggested list:**<br/>
-Given the user was typing “Denver” in the city textbook and the list of suggested cites is showing When the user selects a city (Denver) from the list Then their city should be changed to that city (Denver) and the user should receive a list of upcoming events in that city.
+Given the user was typing “Denver” in the city textbook and the list of suggested cites is showing<br/>
+When the user selects a city (Denver) from the list<br/>
+Then their city should be changed to that city (Denver) and the user should receive a list of upcoming events in that city.<br/>

 ### Feature 2: Show/Hide an Event's Details